orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 There are many tools available to work with images - resizing, changing the format, cropping, changing colors, etc.  Tools like Photoshop require a lot of manual work to create image.
 Online tools for image processing are also extremely popular.
 But, rather than doing the work manually, or paying for a service to modify your images, wouldn't it be cool to have a workflow that does image resizing for you automatically?
 In this post, we'll build just this using Conductor to orchestrate the microservices involved, and to create an API-like surface for image processing.

 In this post, we'll run Conductor locally on your computer.
 The Conductor workflow consists of two tasks.
-The first task reads in an image and resizes it according to the parameters provided (labeled "image_conver_resize_ref" in the image below).
+The first task reads in an image and resizes it according to the parameters provided (labeled "image_convert_resize_ref" in the image below).
 The second task ("image_toS3_ref" below) takes the resized image and saves the it to an Amazon S3 bucket.

 <img src="/content/img/blogassets/imageprocessing-workflow-diagram.png" alt="Diagram of our image processing workflow" width="350" style={{paddingBottom: 40, paddingTop: 0}} />